top of page

 Middlesex, by Jeffrey Eugenides

 28. Middlesex, by Jeffrey Eugenides.
 The great American novel; astonishing story of wonder and delight, defying all categorization.
+This book has gotten about 1/100th the attention it deserves.
 Tracks a multi-generational Greek immigrant family to Detroit.
 Masterful exploration of ethnicity and gender and tradition across multiple generations and geographies.
 An exquisite cocoon woven from infinite strands of silk and gold where each strand is a person or an idea or a life and the whole is more complex and rich than the sum of its parts.
 Along with Catch-22, should be mandatory reading for all high school children in the U.S.

 --Jana Redd